 - After loading/unloading, vehicle's headlights must be switched off immediately. - When leaving the vehicle after loading, it must be checked that it is not standing on any chains, wires, moorings or any other object that could damage the tyres.
 Wheels must be left in the straight position. - Vehicles that can't be unloaded under their own power, even after refuelling and/or jump-starting, must be towed by a specialised vehicle and following manufacturer's instructions.
 Under no circumstances may a broken-down vehicle be towed by another vehicle from the load. - After loading, vehicles must be lashed according to the procedures defined in the following section. - Lashings should be inspected and corrected (re-tensioned) in case of necessity at least every day during the first three days and then every third day.
-If heavy weather is expected, daily checks should be re-established. - Vehicles must be left with the handbrake (parking brake) applied. - Bucket must be lowered to the ground and protected to avoid damage. - Switches and operating controls must be switched off or in neutral position - Safety locking system must be secured. - Vehicles should be kept unlocked during transport.
+If heavy weather is expected, daily checks should be re-established. - Vehicles must be left with the handbrake (parking brake) applied. - The bucket must be lowered to the ground on compound and on ship's deck; rubber carpet or dunnage should be posed underneath to avoid damage.
+Same precaution applies for steel tracks vehicles - Switches and operating controls must be switched off or in neutral position - Safety locking system must be secured. - Vehicles should be kept unlocked during transport.
 Keys must be removed from the ignition and stored according to manufacturer's instructions.